 The location of these substations varies within the electrical network.
 Such a substation is a source of sub-transmission and distribution lines and is used as a connecting link between various network components.

 It also changes transmission voltages to sub-transmission to draw distribution power, which may provide electricity to an industrial facility in certain situations.
 In other cases, this power will go to a distribution substation.
+These substations use transformers to lower the voltage of the electricity, making it suitable for distribution to end-users.
+The size of the transformer used depends on the voltage level of the incoming electricity and the voltage required for distribution.
+The substation may also have other equipment, such as circuit breakers and switchgear, to ensure that the electricity supply is safe and reliable.

 The primary role of a distribution substation is to distribute stepped-down power.
 These voltages are intended for consumers, including households and commercial buildings.